abilandz/PH8124/Lecture_5/Lecture_5.md

 In this sense, by using ```1>``` redirection, the printout of some command during execution is stored permanently in the physical file on a local disk.

-Analogously, we can also programmatically redirect the error message of command, just need to change the file descriptor:
+Analogously, we can also programmatically redirect the error message of command, we just need to change the file descriptor:

 ```bash
 date -q 2> error.log
 ```
-It's perfectly feasible to combine both examples on the same line:
+It is perfectly feasible to combine both examples on the same line:
 ```bash
 someCommand 1> output.log 2> error.log
 ```